The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Background

-\para{Transparency in the supply chain.} Crucial to the correct operation of the ad supply chain is that the participating organizations are able to trust that publishers and AdXs are not misrepresenting their inventories or their relationships with other entities.
-For example, it is important for DSPs to confirm that the ad slot inventory that they are bidding on is actually associated with a particular publisher.
-Similarly, it is important for DSPs to confirm that the AdXs that they are purchasing ad slot inventory from are actually authorized to (re)sell that inventory.
-The absence of trust in this supply chain can lead to situations where DSPs make premium bids for ad slots that are actually associated with non-premium publishers --- ultimately leading to a brand's ad creative being displayed on publishers that they may not want to be associated with.
-In an effort to introduce trust and the ability for DSPs to perform basic verification of the ad slot inventory, the Interactive Advertising Bureau (IAB) introduced two standards: \ads and \sellers.
+\para{Transparency in the supply chain.} Crucial to the operation of the ad supply chain is that the participating organizations can trust that publishers and AdXs are not misrepresenting their inventories or their relationships with other entities.
+For example, DSPs need to confirm that the ad inventory that they are bidding on is actually associated with a particular publisher.
+Similarly, DSPs also need to confirm that the AdXs that they are purchasing ad inventory from are actually authorized to (re)sell that inventory.
+The absence of trust in this supply chain can lead to situations where DSPs place premium bids for ad slots that are actually associated with non-premium publishers --- ultimately leading to a brand's ad creative appearing on websites that they may not want to be associated with.
+To foster trust and enable DSPs (Demand-Side Platforms) to perform basic verification of the ad inventory, the Interactive Advertising Bureau (IAB) introduced two standards: \ads and \sellers.